wp-plugins/affiliates-ready-light/readme.txt

 * Initial release, tested on WordPress 3.6-beta3, Ready!
 0.3.2.9 and Affiliates 2.2.0.

 == Upgrade Notice ==

+= 1.0.3 =
+* Fixes referrals not created with PayPal checkout.
+Tested with Ready 0.6.1, WordPress 4.1.1 and Affiliates 2.8.0.

 = 1.0.2 =
 * WordPress 3.8 compatible